pentagramswheel/libra/README.md

 #### PlayerStats

-A class for storing information about a Discord user.
+A class for storing information about a player within MIT.

 ###### Instance Variables
-1. `int draftPosition` - the row position of the user's data within their associated draft spreadsheet.
+1. `int numRow` - the numbered row of the player's data within their associated draft spreadsheet.
-2. `String name` - the user's Discord tag.
+2. `String tag` - the player's Discord tag.
-3. `String nickname` - the user's nickname on the server.
+3. `String nickname` - the player's nickname on the server.
-4. `int setWins` - the user's amount of won sets in a cycle.
-5. `int setLosses` - the user's amount of lost sets in a cycle.
-6. `int gamesWon` - the user's amount of won games in a cycle.
-7. `int gamesLost` - the user's amount of lost games in a cycle.
+4. `String friendcode` - the player's Nintendo Switch friend code.
+5. `String playstyle` - the player's preferred playstyle in-game.
+6. `String weapons` - the player's preferred weapons in-game.
+7. `String rank` - the player's average rank in-game.
+8. `String team` - the player's competitive team, if any.

 ----